broileri/Sign/README.md

 # To do
-- resizing the timer on window resize
+- Proper function for resizing of the clock
-- choosing a difficulty level (mouse/keyboard/gestures...?)
+- Clock clips from left side
-- cheat sheet
+- add cheat sheet image
 - score system?
 - combining the UI with LM, lol